particle-iot/docs/src/content/reference/device-os/firmware.md

 The Application Watchdog is a software-implemented watchdog using a critical-priority thread that wakes up at a given timeout interval to see if the application has checked in.

-If the application has not exited loop, or called Particle.process() within the given timeout, or called `wd->checkin()`, the watchdog calls the given timeout function, which is typically `System.reset`.
-This could also be a user defined function that takes care of critical tasks before finally calling `System.reset`.
+If the application has not exited loop, or called Particle.process() within the given timeout, or called `wd->checkin()`, the watchdog calls the given timeout function, which is typically a function that calls `System.reset`.

 ```cpp